 3. What is a good email list size?

-Defining a good email list size is difficult, because it depends on factors like industry and subscriber engagement.
-An email list with 2000 highly engaged subscribers can be a lot more fruitful than an email list with 20,000 subscribers who never open emails or click on their contents.
+Defining a good email list size is difficult because it depends on numerous factors, like industry and subscriber engagement.
+An email list with 2,000 highly engaged subscribers can be much more fruitful than an email list with 20,000 subscribers who never open emails or click on their content.

-The size of your email list can also tell you how many emails you should send out.
-If you have less than 1000 subscribers, don’t send more than an email per week.
-On the other hand, companies with over 10,000 subscribers can get away with daily emails.
+The size of your email list can also signal how many emails you should send out.
+If you have less than 1,000 subscribers, don’t send more than one email per week.
+Companies with over 10,000 subscribers can send daily emails.